salesforce-pixel/b2bSalesDemo2025/README.md

 ### 4. Assign Permission Set

-Assign "Sales Alert Object Access" Permission Set to your User record.
+1. Once the depployment is complete, assign "Sales Alert Object Access" Permission Set to your User record.
+2. Make sure Generative AI, Einstein for Sales and Prompt Builder is already enabled in the target org.

 ### 4. Upload the sample Sales Alert data to run the dashboard